mozilla/data-docs/src/datasets/heartbeat.md

 # Accessing Heartbeat data

 [Heartbeat][heartbeat] survey studies return telemetry on user engagement with the survey prompt.
+The heartbeat pings do not contain the survey responses themselves, which are stored by SurveyGizmo.

 The telemetry is received using the `heartbeat` document type, which is [described in the Firefox source tree docs][hbping].